Renormalized Four Dimensional Quantum Yang-Mills Theory and Mass Gap: Quantization of Yang-Mills Equations and Positive Mass Gap

-the operator $H$ is selfadjoint. \end{theorem} \begin{rem} The operator $H_I$ is the Laplace operator in infinite dimensions for functionals of the potential fields.
-The operator $H_II$ is a multiplication operator corresponding to the fibrewise multiplication with the square of the connection curvature.
-Both operators $H_I$ and $H_{II}$ do not vanish if $g=0$ and do not contribute to the existence of a mass gap.
-The operator $H_{III}$ vanishes if $g=0$ and -as we will see- is responsible for the existence of a mass gap. \end{rem} \begin{proof}[Proof of Theorem \ref{quantization}] The expressions for the operators $H_I$ and $H_{II}$ are obtained by a straightforward calculation, after having inserted the quantization in the first two addenda of (\ref{classicH}).
-For the operator $H_{III}$ some more work is needed.
-Inserting (\ref{deff}) in the last addendum of (\ref{classicH})
+\begin{rem} The operator $H_I^{\Lambda}$ tends for $\Lambda\rightarrow +\infty$ to the Laplace operator in infinite dimensions for functionals of the potential fields.
+The operator $V^{\Lambda}$ is a multiplication operator corresponding to the fibrewise multiplication with the square of the connection curvature.
+Both operators $H_I^{\Lambda}$ and $V^{\Lambda}$ do not vanish if $g=0$ and do not contribute to the existence of a mass gap.
+The operator $H_{II}^{\Lambda}$ vanishes if $g=0$, f.i. when $G$ is an abelian groups, and, as we will see, is responsible for the existence of a mass gap. \end{rem}

-where in the last formula transformation we have utilized integration by parts in the variables $x_1, x_2, x_3$ and the fact that $G(\mathbf{A};x,y)=G(\mathbf{A};y,x)$.
-Introducing the quantization into the charge we obtain